yiisoft/yii2/docs/guide/structure-views.md

 ```

 The above code will register a "keywords" meta tag with the view component.
 The registered meta tag is
 rendered after the layout finishes rendering.
-By then, the following HTML code will be inserted
+The following HTML code will be generated and inserted
-at the place where you call [[yii\web\View::head()]] in the layout and generate the following HTML code:
+at the place where you call [[yii\web\View::head()]] in the layout:

 ```php
 <meta name="keywords" content="yii, framework, php">